 'Umar b.
 'Ali b. al-Husyn, peace be on them, was a man of merit and of high standing.
-He was in charge of the endowments (sadaqat) of the Apostle of God may God bless him and his Family, and the endowments (sadaqat) of the Commander of the Faithful, peace be on him.
+He was in charge of the endowments (sadaqat) of the Apostle of God may God bless him and his Family, and the endowments (sadaqat) of the Conmmander of the Faithful, peace be on him.
 He was pious and God-fearing.

 Dawud ibn al-Qasim, on the authority of al-Husayn ibn Zayd, who was a nephew of 'Umar al-'Ashraf, described him to be extremely honest and cautious in dealing with the matters related to the income of the endowments and their proper management.
 Some traditions of the Prophet (saw) and the Imams (as) arealso reported on his authority.
-He was treated with respect even in the court of the Umayyads.

-Al-Sayyid al-Radi's mother Fatimah bint al-Da'i al-Saghir was a pious and learned lady, who brought her two sons and daughters up with care and arranged for their proper education during the seven-year period of her husband's imprisonment.
-It is said that al-Shaykh al-Mufid wrote his book Ahkam al-nisa' at her instance, as she asked him to compile a book according to Islamic Law, which could serve as a guide for women.
+He was treated with respect even in the court of the compile a book according to Islamic Law, which could serve as a guide for women.
 It was she who took her two sons to al-Shaykh al-Mufid after al-Murtada and al-Radi had completed primary stage of their education.
 Ibn Abi al-Hadid, in Sharh Nahj al- balaghah, narrates a story which is indicative of the high position of this lady of great virtue.
 The story goes that one night al-Shaykh al-Mufid dreamed that Fatimah (as), the Prophet's daughter, came to his place in Karkh bringing her two young sons, al-Hasan (as) and al-Husayn (as), and asked that he take up the task of teaching them.
 Al-Mufid awoke amazed at the dream.
 The next morning Fatimah, mother of al-Sayyid al-Murtada and al-Sayyid al-Radi, came to his mosque surrounded by her servants, bringing her two small sons, asking that he teach them.
 Al-Sayyid al Radi in his elegy on her death paid rich tributes to her virtue, piety, religiosity, courage and other qualities of the heart and the mind.
 She died in the month of Dhu al-Hijjah 385/995.
-Al- Sayyid al-Radi was twenty-six years old at the time of his mother's death.
+Al- Sayyid al-Radi was twenty-six years old at his mother's time of the death.